sirensolutions/kibi/README.md

 ## Upgrade from previous version

-* Move any custom configurations in your old kibi.yml to your new one siren.yml
+* Move any custom configurations in your old kibi.yml to the new siren.yml file
 * Reinstall plugins
 * Start or restart Siren Investigate